 In addition to its great features and design, “Feelfree” is the perfect name for a kayak.
 When I’m on the water fishing, I truly feel free.
 Without getting too philosophical, kayaking takes me to my “happy place” where I can unplug from the rest of the world for a while.
 And, unlike fishing out of larger boats, there’s no engine noise or exhaust fumes to disrupt nature’s solitude — just the calming sound of my paddle pushing through the water.
 The lightweight, portable design also makes kayaks the perfect vessels for car-top loading/hauling and for fishing Colorado’s small lakes and ponds.

 4. Learn How to Fly Fish

 Although you can catch plenty of fish with bait and lures, learning how to fly fish will open up an entire new world of enjoyment and angling opportunities.
-In my opinion, it’s also one of the best methods for fishing many of Colorado’s Gold Medal waters or locations restricted to catch and release angling.
+In my opinion, it’s also one of the best methods for fishing many of Colorado’s Gold Medal waters or locations that are restricted to catch and release angling.
 A fish that is lip-hooked with a fly can be released quickly and safely back into the water.

 The good news is that these days you can purchase a beginner’s rod/reel combination for around $100-$150.
 There are also great bargains to be had on Craigslist for used fly rods.
 I like the Temple Fork Outfitters (TFO) line of fly rods for their quality and affordability.
 A 5-weight rod/reel is a perfect size for most waters in Colorado.
 Check out this blog post for a guide to help you get started.